Understanding Elmiron and Eye Symptoms: What Patients Should Know

 What is Elmiron and what is it used for?

 Elmiron (pentosan polysulfate sodium) is a medication approved for the treatment of interstitial cystitis, a chronic bladder condition.
-It is a semi-synthetic polysaccharide with anticoagulant and anti-inflammatory properties.
+It is believed to work by protecting the bladder lining from irritating substances in urine.

 What is pigmentary maculopathy and how is it linked to Elmiron?